 The operator manual is a combination of NERC and NAESB standards.
-It is developed from the NERC Reliability Standard IRO-006-4 and the NAESB Business Practice (Version 0).
+It is developed from the NERC Reliability Standard IRO-006-4 and the NAESB Business Practice (Version 1).
 NERC standards are represented in black, non-italicized text, while the NAESB Standards are represented in blue, italicized text.

 The "actual" wording for each representative standard has been taken and inserted into the document along with its respective standards numbering.
 However, some wording has been added in order to assist the reader in delineating from one aspect of the standard to another (reliability to commercial) and to allow the text to flow in a more understandable format.
+This introductory "flow"/transition language has been added where necessary and is shown in red, non-italicized text.